Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 ## Step 3: Deploy Infrastructure in non-production environment

-Run the  pipeline configured in Step 2
+Run the pipeline configured in Step 2 to commence the build and deployment process.

 Running this pipeline in Azure DevOps will deploy the artifacts into the non-production (nonprod) environment.
 If successful, the generated resources will now be available in the nonprod Stacks environment.